stytchauth/stytch-ios/README.md

 ### What is Stytch?

-[Stytch](https://stytch.com) is an authentication platform, written by developers for developers, with a focus on improving security and user experience via passwordless authentcation.
+[Stytch](https://stytch.com) is an authentication platform, written by developers for developers, with a focus on improving security and user experience via passwordless authentication.
 Stytch offers direct API integrations, language-specific libraries, and SDKs (like this one) to make the process of setting up an authentication flow for your app as easy as possible.

 ### Why should I use the Stytch SDK?